Is Uber Available in Bali?

-While many of us have a perfectly normal experience in a taxi, most of us have also have had very irritating, if not downright scary experiences.
+While many of us have a perfectly normal experience in a conventional Bali taxi, most of us have also have had very irritating, if not downright scary experiences.

-When you flag a taxi from the street, regardless of what company, the drivers all too frequently try to set a fixed price.
+When you flag a taxi from the street, regardless of what company, the drivers all too frequently try to set a fixed price that has nothing to do with the meter.
 What frustrates most of us is that the price given is ridiculously high and we have yet another part of our day that needs to be tirelessly negotiated.

 A simple app-based service that allows customers to book transportation without worrying about pretty much, well, anything: